shqking/safe-dse-gcc/README.md

 This tool aims to find memory scrubbing operations, which might be eliminated/removed by compilers, particularly by the DSE(dead store elimination) pass at O1 or higher optimization levels.

-Note that it is a GCC implementation version for the USENIX Security 2017 paper "**Dead Store Elimination (Still) Considered Harmful**", where a LLVM-based tool was designed and implemented.
+Note that it is a GCC implementation version for the USENIX Security 2017 paper "**[Dead Store Elimination (Still) Considered Harmful](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/yang)**", where a LLVM-based tool was designed and implemented.

 ##### Security problem we care about.

 Developers might explictly **scrub** sensitive data from memory, via storing random values, after its last use so that a memory disclosure vulnerability could not reveal this data.
 (Please refer to `examples/1-memset-passwd.c` as an example.
-Also you may want to check out the detailed explaination presented in Section 1 of the USENIX Security 2017 paper).
+Also you may want to refer to the detailed explaination presented in Section 1 of the USENIX Security 2017 paper).

 However, DSE pass in compilers would remove these **memory scrubbing operations** since they have no effect on the program result, either because the stored value is overwritten or it is never read again.